-An employee who has completed his/her probationary period may participate in the mutually approved Medical Plan and in The Extended Health Benefit Plan offered by the Medical Plan.
+An employee who has completed their probationary period may participate in the mutually approved Medical Plan and in The Extended Health Benefit Plan offered by the Medical Plan.
 The costs of the premium payments shall be paid one hundred percent (100%) by the Board.

-After February 4, 1993, any new employee working ten (10) hours per week or less, shall have his/her premiums prorated.
+After February 4, 1993, any new employee working ten (10) hours per week or less, shall have their premiums prorated.